Nivethan01/Nivethan01/README.md

 # 💫 About Me:
-Hey there! 👋 I'm Nivethan.E, currently immersed in my third year studying Electrical and Electronics Engineering (EEE), all while fueling my passion for both hardware and software development.
+Hey there! 👋 I'm Nivethan Eswaran, currently immersed in my third year studying Electrical and Electronics Engineering (EEE), all while fueling my passion for both hardware and software development.
 Here's a glimpse into what keeps me busy:

 🛠️ Constantly honing my skills as a Full Stack web developer, with a particular affinity for MERN stack projects.